-These disruptive technologies in 2020 will have a recurring and long last effect on how we live for years to come.
-More importantly, they will benefit millions of people, many who live in developing Countries.
+These breakthrough technologies in 2020 will have a recurring and long last effect on how we live for years to come.
+More importantly, they will benefit millions of people, many who live in developing countries.

 Although we often associate new technologies with things that we see in our day to day life.
 These technologies are far more transformative in underpinning may ways of living and working.

 Many new technologies, do not just improve how quickly or efficiently we work but actually improve humanity.
-Sustainable and social innovations are starting to be recognised for their benefits.
+Sustainable and social innovations are starting to be recognized for their benefits.

 I am proud to say that some of these initiatives are at Cranfield University where I am currently studying for my doctorate.
 Leon Williams and many others I have met have been working on the sanitation without sewers project.